 On a map of Africa find Egypt.
 Then move your finger down the Nile.
 Where Tanzania meets Mozambique and Zambia there’s a landlocked country shaped like a pregnant caterpillar.
 That’s today’s Republic of Malawi.
 Until 1964 it was the British Protectorate of Nyasaland.

 John Chilembwe came from southern Nyasaland.
 His father – possibly a Muslim – ignored the local Christian missionaries.
 Chilembwe’s mother was a slave captured from another tribe.

-His early life was inconspicuous.
+His early life was anonymous.
 Even his pre-baptismal name is uncertain.
-He acquired some literacy and by the age of 20 was attending a mission school.
-Soon he met the man who shaped his destiny.
+He acquired some literacy and by the age of 20 was attending a mission school, where he met the man who would shape his destiny.

 That man was Joseph Booth (1851-1932).
 An ardent Baptist, Booth advocated self-reliance and hard work for both worldly success and salvation in the hereafter.
 Moreover, he insisted everyone is equal before God.
 He left class-ridden England for Australia, where his egalitarian values were more admissible.
 A Melbourne atheist challenged Booth to obey Matthew 19:21 by giving all his money to the poor.

 I’ll do more than that, Booth announced.
 After his wife’s death in 1891, he sold his business and went to Nyasaland.
 Booth proclaimed his missionary work among the Dark Continent’s pagans would inculcate both God’s Word and the lessons of thrift, hard work and self-sufficiency.